Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Summary and outlook

 Our approach deviates from conventional methods by introducing a gauge potential directly within the Hamiltonian through a superexchange mechanism.
 This mechanism gives rise to gauge-mediated tight-binding (TB) hoppings arising from the anti-symmetric part of the superexchange potential.
 Notably, an additional constraint can be readily incorporated to ensure flux preservation and topology without worrying about the maximal localization of the Wannier orbitals.
 The detailed constructions are provided in Sec.~\ref{Sec:TBModel} applies to a general $SU(N)$ gauge field, $\mathcal{U}$, and its corresponding fractional particle.
 In this specific work, we have inserted the $\Z_2$ valuedness of the $\mathcal{U}$ operators towards the end and in the particle-hole symmetry of $\mathcal{H}_{\rm eff}$, which ensures real Majorana states in real space.
 Therefore, it will be rather straightforward to generalize the TB theory to the $SU(N)$ gauge field coupled to other fractional particles.
+These effective models of fractional particles are useful in constructing more precise spectroscopic probes for their detection.

 Our analysis reveals an interacting critical point within the theory as a function of the second nearest-neighbor hopping strength ($K$).
 At this critical point, the quantum metric diverges, and the Chern number exhibits a transition between +1 and -1.
-This signifies a potential singularity in the entanglement entropy spectrum where the entanglement is maximal between the low-energy and the eliminated high-energy states.
-Quantifying this entanglement spectrum in terms of the gauge-mediated TB parameters remains an intriguing challenge for future investigations.
+This signifies a potential singularity in the entanglement entropy spectrum, where the entanglement is maximal between the low-energy and the eliminated high-energy states.
+Quantifying this entanglement spectrum in terms of gauge-mediated TB parameters remains an intriguing challenge for future investigations.

 Finally, leveraging the insights from the effective Hamiltonian, we propose a mean-field theory for a gauge-invariant Majorana density wave order.
 In conventional gauge theories, the mean-field order parameter is subject to an additional constraint arising from the requirement of gauge invariance.
 This constraint often presents significant challenges within the geometric framework, leading to a reliance on numerical methods for studying fractional Chern insulator states.
 Our effective Hamiltonian, however, allows us to derive a self-consistent mean-field theory for Majorana fermions.
 This method paves the way for future investigations into more exotic interaction effects within both $\Z_2$ and $SU(N)$ gauge theories.